IAMS MY

 • Rabies

-During dog pregnancy:
+During dog pregnancy

 In general, normal pet owners will not need to vaccinate a pregnant female dog.
-If she is up to date with all of her vaccinations, there is usually no need to give her an additional booster shot just because she is pregnant.
+If she is up to date with all her vaccinations, there is usually no need to give her an additional booster shot just because she is pregnant.
 Moreover, even veterinarians discourage vaccinating pregnant dogs.

 The nutritional requirement for large-breed dogs differs from that of small-breed dogs.
 While you would want to shower your pregnant dog with endless foods and treats, it is best to refrain from it.
 Overfeeding could lead to obesity towards the end of pregnancy.
-This will increase the risk of difficult labour, which will thereby cause stress to the dog.
+This will increase the risk of difficult labor, which will thereby cause stress to the dog.
 Hence, during these delicate times, following the feeding guide provided by your vet is a must.

-Before pregnancy: plan ahead
+Before pregnancy: Plan ahead

-If you're planning to breed your female dog, it’s important to assess her body condition well in advance.
-Due to the physical demands of pregnancy and nursing, a dog with less-than-ideal health can experience problems:
+If you're planning to breed your female dog, it’s important to assess her body condition well in advance due to the physical demands of pregnancy and nursing, a dog with less-than-ideal health can experience problems.

 • An underweight dog often has difficulty consuming enough food to support both her own nutritional needs and those of her developing puppies.

-• Overweight dogs may experience abnormal or difficult labour because of large fetuses.
+• Overweight dogs may experience abnormal or difficult labor because of large fetuses.

 Be sure to feed the proper amounts of a complete and balanced diet.
 This will support the mother's healthy weight and body condition before breeding and help maintain her health and that of her babies throughout pregnancy and lactation.

-Pregnancy: monitor your dog’s weight gain
+Pregnancy: Monitor your dog’s weight gain

 The gestation period for dogs is nine weeks.
 Pregnant dogs gain weight only slightly until about the sixth week, and then gain weight rapidly.